Frequently asked questions (FAQs)

 • Mastery learning is best practice and, based on customer success with our maths programmes developed using this approach, is a more effective teaching method.

-• The mastery approach, the programme’s structure, and the programme’s learning content is excellent, and activities and problem-solving tasks are most often linked to real-world examples.
+• The mastery approach, the programme’s structure, and the programme’s learning content are excellent.
+Activities and problem-solving tasks are most often linked to real-world examples.

 Mastery Tasks